ChilliCream/graphql-platform/README.md

 dotnet new console -n graphql-console
 ```

-_Hot Chocolate_ can build a GraphQL type schema, serve queries against that type schema and host that time schema for web requests.

-First, we will setup a GraphQL type schema which describes the capabilities of your API. _Hot Chocolate_ allows you to do that code-first by defining .net classes or schema-first by defining the schema in the GraphQL syntax and bidning types or just simple methods to it.
-Our walkthrough shows you the code-first approache.
+First, we will setup a GraphQL schema which describes the capabilities of your API. _Hot Chocolate_ allows you to do that code-first by defining .net classes or schema-first by defining the schema in the GraphQL syntax and bind resolvers to it.
+Our README walkthrough shows you the code-first approache.

 ```csharp
 public class Query